wiumcode/Python_lessons/README.md

 # Python Classes
-Respository of all notebooks about learning Python from Prof. Marcio Saraiva
+Respository of all notebooks about learning Python with Prof. Marcio Saraiva